DenialRiver1434/1434/README.md

 ### Change Log

+5/22/2023 (QUALITY OF LIFE UPDATE)
+- New color scheme!
+- Option to hide numbers

 5/20/2023 (THE POWER OF 0 UPDATE)
 - There is now an option for 0 to spawn
 - Point value change